Vishu: Vishukkani

-(Oh Lotus-eyed, during the vision of Kani, let You be seen adorned with the increasingly glowing yellow costume and the bangles, bells and rings of gold.)
+(Oh Lotus-eyed, during the vision of Kani, may You be seen in a glowing yellow costume adorned with bangles, bells and rings of gold.)

 The tradition is that elders light the lamps after waking up, then wakes up juniors in the family.
 As soon as you wake up, you walk to the kani eyes closed, and sees Kani as the first scene of the year.
 The same tradition is followed in Kongu Nadu region on Puthandu day.

 Traditionally, the vegetables, fruits, nuts, etc. that are included in Vishukkani are usually those that are home-grown - coconut, cucumber, mango, pineapple, jackfruit, betel-leaves, arecanut, etc. Kanikonna (Golden Showers) is one of the trees that is planted in the home-ground and community-grounds, and they blossom during the time of Vishu.
 It is also during the time of Vishu, that people lend their ears to the calls of Vishupakshi.